Our board & leadership

 Sarah Morris

-Sarah is a leader, writer and weaver of people and projects and is currently the Tangata Tiriti Co-Chair of Hui E!
-Community Aotearoa.
+Sarah is a leader, writer and weaver of people and projects.
 Sarah works as a policy consultant and as an independent social change consultant serving clients in the tangata whenua, community and voluntary sector.

 Sarah is values driven, and brings intellect and integrity to work that contributes to rights-based, equitable and sustainable social, environmental and systems change.
 Sarah has a special interest in allyship and how non-Indigenous people can take anti-racist actions and affirm and resource tino rangatiratanga Māori.
 Sarah has managed teams and programmes in roles across government, the community sector and in leading international development agencies.
 She is an Atlantic Fellow and has a Masters in Indigenous-led Social Change Leadership from the University of Melbourne.